Automatic Content Recognition Tracking in Smart TVs

 By all means castigate Brin all you like but if you want to show he lied in this instance you have to show it was always a lie.

-• sokoloff a day ago ago
+• sokoloff 9 months ago ago

 When I was five, I said I was going to be an astronaut.